analytics-ufcg/dslmining/examples/Spark vs Mahout/MahoutCollaborative/README.md

-## Mahout Collaborative
+## Java Collaborative Filtering

-Implementation of collaborative filtering using ALS factorizer
+Implementation in java of collaborative filtering using ALS factorizer

 ## Data